Dandenong Market Frequently Asked Questions ( FAQs )

 Are there bike racks at Dandenong Market?

-There are bike racks in the Northern Car Park, near ALDI and on Level 2 of the multi-level car park.
+There are bike racks in the Northern Car Park and on Level 2 of the multi-level car park.

 Where are the public toilets?

-There are public toilets at the south end of the Market in the General Merchandise Hall, and at the north end of the Market near the Northern Food Court.
+There are public toilets at the south end of the Market in the General Merchandise Hall, at the north end of the Market near the Northern Food Court and out on the Terrace.

 - Market Square next to Don Piero Pizzeria